-These fast-growing fish live no more that five years.
+Mahi mahi are fast-growing fish that live no more than five years.
 They can reach speeds of up to 50 knots and light up like a neon sign when on the run.
-Dolphin feed on flying fish and squid.
-You'll find them lurking beneath weedlines or any floating debris that will hold bait.
+Dolphin fish feed on flying fish and squid.
+You'll find them lurking beneath weed lines or any floating debris that will hold bait.

-So, what is Mahi Mahi?
-Mahi-mahi is the Hawaiian name for the species Coryphaena hippurus, also known in Spanish as the Dorado or the dolphin fish in English.
+So, is mahi mahi dolphin?
+Mahi mahi is the Hawaiian name for the species Coryphaena hippurus, also known in Spanish as the Dorado or the dolphin fish in English.
 Now don’t worry.
-We are not talking about Flipper, the bottlenose dolphin, an air-breathing mammal.
+We are talking about a fish, not about Flipper, the bottlenose dolphin and air-breathing mammal.